retowuest/github-course-starter/syllabus.md

 **Further Readings**

-* Waltz, Kenneth N. 1959.
-“Man, the State, and War: A Theoretical Analysis.”
-New York: Columbia University Press.
+* Waltz, Kenneth N. 1959. *Man, the State, and War: A Theoretical Analysis.* New York: Columbia University Press.
 Chapters 2, 4, 6.

 #### March 17/18: Cooperation in the Face of Anarchy